phantomxraven/BookMyShow-frontend/README.md

   Project Summary: Book My Show App

-Our team of three developers successfully created a web application called Book My Show, which allows users to select movie names, choose a slot, and book seats for their preferred showtimes.
+Our team of two successfully created a web application called Book My Show, which allows users to select movie names, choose a slot, and book seats for their preferred showtimes.
 The app also provides users with the option to view their previous bookings.
 The project utilized a combination of front-end and back-end technologies to deliver a seamless user experience.

 Front-End Technologies:
 - React: We chose React as our front-end framework due to its component-based architecture, which enabled us to create reusable UI elements and efficiently manage state throughout the application.